Are you looking at forming a coupon marketing strategy for your store?

 - Testing – how are you going to test different deal types to see what resonates with your customers

-Without knowing your purpose, you might be able to come up with coupon ideas but they won’t be targeted and measurable.
-That is why it is important to set that purpose before coming up with the coupon deal ideas.
+Without knowing your purpose, you might be able to come up with coupon ideas, but they won’t be targeted and measurable.
+That is why it is important to set that purpose before coming up with coupon deal ideas.

-Implementation will cover the processes of coming up with coupon ideas that match the overall purpose and implementing those into your business.
+Implementation will cover creating coupon ideas that match the overall purpose and implementing those into your business.

-And the testing phase will show you how to iterate over coupon deal types until you find the combination of deals that really resonate well with your audience.
-Once you do you can implement more permanent promotional mechanisms to maximise your results.
+And the testing phase will show you how to iterate over coupon deal types until you find the combination of deals that resonate well with your audience.
+Once you do, you can implement more permanent promotional mechanisms to maximize your results.

 Step #1: Set The Purpose Of Your Coupon Deal

-Using coupons is a marketing strategy that can be extremely powerful if you put just a little bit of time in the preparation stage.
+Using coupons is a marketing strategy that can be extremely powerful if you put just a little time into the preparation stage.

-Deciding what the purpose of your coupon deal is going to set the stage for how you implement it, how you craft the deal and how you eventually test and iterate on the concept of the promotion.
+Deciding what the purpose of your coupon deal is will set the stage for how you implement it, how you craft the deal, and how you eventually test and iterate on the promotion concept.

-I encourage you to set aside some time to think about what is going to be the best use of your marketing budget (both time and money) at the moment.
+I encourage you to set aside some time to think about the best use of your marketing budget (both time and money) at the moment.